-In this position, Mr. Ijjasz-Vasquez leads a team of over 600 technical experts deployed across the world, leveraging global knowledge and collaborating with partners to help tackle the world’s most complex development challenges in: social inclusion and sustainability; mainstreaming resilience in all dimensions of development; territorial and rural development; and urban planning, services and institutions.
-His team manages a portfolio of about $29 billion and the delivery of more than 200 policy and advisory reports per year.
+Prior to this position, Mr. Ijjasz-Vasquez served as the Senior Director of the World Bank’s Social, Urban, Rural and Resilience Global Practice.
+From 2014 to 2019, he led a team of over 600 technical experts and more than 1,000 consultants deployed across the world, leveraging global knowledge and collaborating with partners in the areas of social inclusion and sustainability; mainstreaming resilience in all dimensions of development; territorial and rural development; and urban planning, services and institutions.

 From 2007 to 2011, he was based in Beijing, where he managed the Sustainable Development Unit for China and Mongolia.
 Earlier in his career, he managed the global trust-funded programs ESMAP and WSP in energy and water and sanitation, respectively.

-Mr. Ijjasz has a Ph.D. and a M.Sc. from the Massachusetts Institute of Technology (MIT) in civil and environmental engineering, with specialization in hydrology and water resources.
+Mr. Ijjasz has a Ph.D. and a M.Sc. from the Massachusetts Institute of Technology (MIT) in civil and environmental engineering, with a specialization in hydrology and water resources.
 He has been a lecturer at the Environmental Science and Policy Program at Johns Hopkins University, and at Tsinghua University.
 He is a Colombian and Hungarian national.